NoahJele/madden-stats-profootballreference/README.md

 # Madden Player Stats Importer

 This program gathers season/career stats from Pro Football Reference/Stathead for use in Madden.
+### Releases
+The current release for this project can be found [here](https://github.com/NoahJele/madden-stats-profootballreference/releases/).
+It includes the readme file and the exe needed to run the program.

 ### The Basics